 After School Tutoring

-- The girls received the necessary material to solve their homework.
+- 183 girls received tuition 4 times a week from trained mentors and teachers.
+The girls received the necessary material to solve their homework.

 Espas Pa Mwen

-- Workshops were held every Friday and Saturday at the YWCA Centre.
-Topics included leadership, self-esteem, financial planning, violence, sexuality, health, rights and the environment.
-Activities such as self-defence, yoga, art and dance were also offered.
+- Every Friday and Saturday workshops were held at the YWCA Center.
+Topics included leadership, self-esteem, financial planning, violence, sexuality, health, rights and environment.
+Activities such as self-defense, yoga, art and dance were also offered.

-- All participants received a meal on Friday and Saturday.
+- All participants received a meal on Fridays and Saturdays.

 Program Area "Leadership Academy"

-- 256 learned how to write applications and CVs and how to present themselves in interviews.
-They also deepened their knowledge in the areas of self-esteem, financial planning, health, sexuality and violence.
+- 273 young women learned how to write applications and CVs and how to present themselves in job interviews.